lucasjellema/gitpod-backstage-workspace/README.md

 ![](images/openapp.png)

 _Note_: this will work from VS Code Desktop (local terminal) - with local port forwarding.
-Not when running in the browser based environment: Backstage access.
-Also note that the Backstage frontend app accesses the backend API at port 7007.
+Not when running in the browser based environment: the Backstage frontend app accesses the backend API at localhost port 7007.
 That means that this port must both be forwarded *and* made public.

 ![](images/makeportpublic.png)